On Linear Learning with Manycore Processors: Experimental Results

-First, we discuss the $\A+\B$, ST, and ST ($\A+\B$).
-For all Lasso runs, we observe a speedup varying from about 5$\times$ for Epsilon to about 10.7$\times$ for News20 compared to the best ST run, depending on the desired precision.
+First, we discuss $\A+\B$, ST, and ST ($\A+\B$).
+For all Lasso runs, we observe a speedup varying from about 5$\times$ for Epsilon to about 9$\times$ for News20 compared to the best ST run, depending on the desired precision.
 As expected, ST ($\A+\B$) is never better than ST since the latter uses the best parameters found during the search.
 The results for suboptimality are consistent with those for the duality gaps.

-For the SVM runs, we achieve 3.5$\times$ speedup for Dogs vs. Cats and competitive performance for Epsilon, however, for News20 we observe that the ST implementations beat $\A+\B$.
-A possible explanation is that the duality gaps of different coordinates are similar, and fall in and out of $\B$'s working set frequently, slowing down identification of the support vectors.
-For News20, $ST$ converges within ca. 10 epochs, while $\A+\B$ takes more than 150 epochs.
-This might suggest that even for the best thread setup found, $\B$ is too fast compared to $\A$.
-It might be beneficial to increase the workload of $\B$ by enabling multiple updates per coordinate in the same epoch.
+For the SVM runs, we achieve 3.5$\times$ speedup for Dogs vs. Cats and competitive performance for Epsilon and News20.

+For Criteo we observe that the ST implementations beats $\A+\B$.
+This is mostly due to skipping the update $\vv = \vv + \dv_i \times \delta$ when $\delta = 0$.
+This leads to selection of relevant data based on the result of $\langle\vv, \dv_i \rangle$, and avoids expensive locking at the same time: thus, in some cases, ST drops enough operations to beat the execution time and the overhead of $\A+\B$.

 Next we discuss the OpenMP runs.
-For OMP, as expected, the atomic operations severely impact performance.
-On the other hand, OMP WILD is much faster than OMP (due to no overhead of atomic operations) but does not guarantee the primal-dual relationship between ${\bf w}$ and $\alphav$ and thus does not converge to the exact minimizer; hence the plateau in the figures presenting suboptimality.
+For OMP, as expected, the atomic operations severely impact performance and thus OMP WILD is much faster than OMP.
+While OMP WILD is also faster than the standard HTHC implementations, it does not guarantee the primal-dual relationship between ${\bf w}$ and $\alphav$ and thus does not converge to the exact minimizer; hence the plateau in the figures presenting suboptimality.
 The duality gap computation $\text{gap}_i(\alpha_i; \nwv)$ is based on $\nvv \neq D \alphav$, and thus do not correspond to the true values: therefore, the gap of OMP WILD eventually becomes smaller than suboptimality.
-For SVM, OMP WILD performs competitive with $\A+\B$ on Epsilon, and even faster than $\A+\B$ for News20, however, it converges only to an approximate solution.
+The OMP run fails to converge on the Dogs vs. Cats dataset with the used parameters.

-\subsubsection{Comparison against other parallel CD implementations}
+\subsection{Comparison against other parallel CD implementations}